 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
-Staff were clear about the vision and their responsibilities in relation to it. - There was a clear leadership structure and staff felt supported by management.
+Staff were clear about the vision and their responsibilities in relation - There was a clear leadership structure and staff felt supported by management.
 The practice had a number of policies and procedures to govern activity and held regular meetings for all staff groups. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk.

 - The provider was aware of and complied with the requirements of the duty of candour.
-The partners encouraged a culture of openness and honesty.
-The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from staff and patients, which it acted on.
-The patient reference group was active. - There was a strong focus on continuous learning and improvement at all levels.
+The partners encouraged a culture of openness and honesty. - There was a whistleblowing policy in place and staff we spoke with had a good understanding of what it meant for them as individuals. - The practice proactively sought feedback from staff and patients, which it acted on. - The patient reference group, although relatively new, was active and demonstrated a desire to work with the practice to improve the service to patients.

+There was a strong focus on continuous learning and improvement at all levels